tempo-sim/TempoROS/README.md

 If you enable `TempoROS` in a project where you **are** using the other Tempo plugins you should also enable `TempoROSBridge`.

+`TempoROS` currently only supports Linux.
+Windows and Mac support will come very soon.

 > [!Note]
 > `TempoROS`, like `TempoScripting`, includes a pre-build code generation step for ROS IDL files in your project.
 If you're not changing ROS IDL files, and you've built at least once, you can use the `TEMPO_SKIP_PREBUILD` environment variable to skip this step.
 Note that you may have to restart your IDE after changing this.